ndhorton/serverside_tictactoe/design.md

 like TTTGame#player_move(square_index).
 Then we redirect to `/`
 * `get '/player_won'`: redraw the board with a winning message.

+An important thing I had not considered:
+When serializing and deserializing objects, as we need to in order to store objects in the session, it is highly advisable to serialize and store only standard Ruby classes.
+Storing objects of custom classes in the session is fraught with both security and runtime problems (though it is possible in theory).
+It is considered good practice in web development to store e.g. an Array containing the board state in the session, and then, on the next request, to re-instantiate a new Board object from the retrieved Array.

+So, we need not only to redesign the UI of the Tic Tac Toe game from RB120, but also to redesign the Board, Player, etc classes.

+It would be best simply to harvest the existing classes for methods, and build the overall design from scratch.
+This may be relatively simple, however.
+Most of the Board etc classes can still be used, but they must be able to be instantiated from standard Ruby data structures like Arrays and Hashes, containing the state of a mid-game board.

 TTTGame class
 -new_game
 -player_move(square) -- presumably triggers next computer move